-Cyber is one of the main risks to all firms, regardless of size, and it is a constant threat, from hidden sources.
+Cyber is one of the main risks to all organisations, regardless of size, and it is a constant threat, from hidden sources.

 In its 2022 Cyber Security Breaches Survey, the Department for Digital, Culture, Media and Sport highlighted the following statistics: